 Financial Aid Award Letter

 A student’s financial aid award letter requires no response for the awards to be accepted.
 Students who wish to decline a particular award should contact the Office of Student Financial Services in writing.
-Once a student has paid their enrollment deposit, they will have access to their financial aid award letter online through the self-service portal on the Grizzly Gateway.
+Once a student has paid their enrollment deposit, they will have access to their financial aid award letter online through the self-service portal.

 Disbursement of Awards

 Federal, state, and institutional funds will be disbursed to students’ accounts at the beginning of each semester provided their financial aid file is complete.
 Outside scholarship, grant, and private alternative loan funds will be disbursed to students’ accounts once payment is received by Ursinus.

 Funds are paid to the student through payroll bi-weekly as earned.
 Expected earnings may not be deducted from semester bills, but they may be used for other educational and personal expenses or saved toward the next semester’s bill.
 Employment on campus is not guaranteed.
 Students seek their own employment through the employment website or visiting individual departments directly.

 In cases where a student’s FAFSA information changes resulting in a change in financial aid eligibility, the student will be notified of any changes to their account.
 Incoming first-year and transfer students will be notified of changes in awards in writing in the form of a revised award letter prior to the first day of classes their first semester.
 Currently enrolled and returning students will be notified of changes in awards electronically in the form of an award letter posted to the self-service portal.

 Federal Direct Student and Parent PLUS Loans

 Federal Direct Student Loans are subject to a 1.057% origination fee at the time they are disbursed to a student’s account.
 Federal Direct Parent PLUS Loans are subject to a 4.228% origination fee at the time they are disbursed to a student’s account.